 Step 1 Express Videos

-Learn faster by watching students who have already worked through the content explain each First Aid fact so you can understand it quickly and easily.
+Learn faster by watching veteran students explain each First Aid fact so you can understand it quickly and easily.

 Master the Step 1 material quicker with 1,300 bite-sized, expert-reviewed videos—one for each fact in First Aid.

 Struggling to master all of First Aid?
 The book is dense—because it was created as a review resource.
 It’s not light reading.

 Nothing helps you understand a topic quite like having someone who’s already figured it out explain it to you, step by step, as if you were having a one-on-one conversation.
 Watching Express Videos is like having your own personal guide for each topic in First Aid—available any time day or night.

 Express Videos focus on the “why” and the “how,” breaking down complex topics into understandable components.

 The authors use personal stories, photos, drawings, and multimedia clips to explain the material in a way that makes sense.
 And they toss in active learning questions and a full-color workbook to make sure you’re keeping up with them.

 Plus, every video is vetted thoroughly by our expert reviewers—so you know that you’re learning exactly what you’ll need to thrive in your future medical career.

 Express Videos are perfectly integrated with First Aid for the USMLE Step 1, explaining each fact from the book in a way that stays with you for the long haul.